Efficient photon-pair emission from a nanostructured resonator and its theoretical description: Acknowledgments

 \section{Acknowledgments}

 A.P. thanks Dr. Angelo Angelini for providing access to the workstation used for most of the simulations and ISSNAF for enabling the collaboration with F.M.; A.P., I.R. and M.G. acknowledge funding by NATO SPS G6026.
+A.Z., Y.L., M.Fi.. and M.Ce. acknowledge financial support from Project NQSTI—IDPE\_00000023 funded by the European Union under the NextGenerationEU program - CUP H43C22000870001 Spoke 6.
 The work of M.P. was supported by the German Academic Scholarship Foundation.
 A.P. and M.Ch. acknowledge funding by European Research Council (Project 101199215 — MultiFlaQS).